The rule.

 -

-Marketing communications must match the published whitepaper.
+Marketing must match the published whitepaper.

 -